BOTANICAL REFERENCE

 (Prunus serotina)

-Anti-inflammatory - has properties that can help reduce respiratory inflammation
+Cough suppressant; Expectorant; Anti-inflammatory - has properties that can help reduce respiratory inflammation.
+Sedative - can help promote relaxation and improve sleep.

-Can help relieve indigestion, nausea, and gastrointestinal discomfort.
+It can help relieve indigestion, nausea, and gastrointestinal discomfort.

+Not recommended for pregnant or breastfeeding women.
 Please contact your healthcare practitioner if you are taking prescription medications

 Wild Lettuce